kevinderrane/Data-Analytics-Thesis/README.md

 # Data-Analytics-Thesis

-My thesis on ranking algorithms, submitted in partial fulfilment of the requirements for the degree of Masters of Science in Computer Science (Data Analytics)
+My thesis on ranking algorithms, submitted in partial fulfilment of the requirements for the degree of Masters of Science in Computer Science (Data Analytics).

+This thesis acheived a first class honours degree.

 ## Abstract